 Address: General Luna St., Intramuros, Manila

-The San Agustin Church is the only church considered as a UNESCO World Heritage site in Manila and was also named as a National Historical Landmark in 1976.
-Built in 1907, the church has a detailed trompe l’oeil murals on its walls and ceilings, a two-dimensional art which amazingly gives the illusion of a three-dimensional space.
+The San Agustin Church is the only church considered a UNESCO World Heritage site in Manila and was also named a National Historical Landmark in 1976.
+Built in 1907, the church has detailed trompe l’oeil murals on its walls and ceilings, a two-dimensional art that amazingly gives the illusion of a three-dimensional space.

 Address: Plaza L. Ruiz, Binondo 1006, Manila

-Considered as one of the oldest Catholic churches in Metro Manila, the Binondo Church is known for its octagonal bell tower, reflecting the Chinese culture of its parishioners.
+Considered one of the oldest Catholic churches in Metro Manila, the Binondo Church is known for its octagonal bell tower, reflecting its parishioners’ Chinese culture.
 It was founded by Dominican priests in 1596 with a façade comparable to those of Italian High Renaissance churches.

 Sta.
 Ana Church